Timur Valiev: Ultimate Fighting Championship

 Valiev was scheduled to make his promotional debut against Jamall Emmers in a featherweight bout on August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan.
 However, Valiev was removed from the card two days before the event for undisclosed reasons and replaced by Vincent Cachero.

 Valiev was quickly rescheduled and expected to face fellow newcomer Mark Striegl on August 22, 2020, at UFC on ESPN 15.
 In turn, Striegl was removed from the fight on August 20 after testing positive for COVID-19 and replaced by Trevin Jones.
 Valiev lost the fight via TKO in the second round.
 On October 7, it was announced that the Nevada State Athletic Commission (NSAC) issued a four and a half month suspension for Trevin Jones, after he tested positive for marijuana in a drug test related to his fight.
 They also announced that Jones' victory was overturned to a no contest due to the violation.
 He was fined $1,800 and before he is relicensed in Las Vegas, Jones will also have to pay a prosecution fee of $145.36.

 Valiev was expected to face Julio Arce on February 6, 2021, at UFC Fight Night 184.
 However, Arce was removed from the event in late January due to undisclosed reasons and replaced by Martin Day.
 He won the fight via unanimous decision.

 Valiev faced Raoni Barcelos on June 26, 2021, at UFC Fight Night: Gane vs. Volkov.
 Despite being knocked down twice in the second round, Valiev won the fight via majority decision.
 This fight earned him the Fight of the Night award.

 Valiev faced Jack Shore, replacing Umar Nurmagomedov, on March 19, 2022, at UFC Fight Night 204.
 He lost the fight via unanimous decision.

 On June 23, 2022, it was announced that Valiev was no longer on the UFC roster.

+The Ultimate Fighter 31

+In mid March 2023, it was announced that Valiev would be competing in the thirty-first season of The Ultimate Fighter 31.

+Valiev was initially scheduled to face Trevor Wells in the Quarterfinal on the second episode, However the bout was postponed after a cold sore on Wells's face prevented him from being medically cleared to fight.
+The fight instead took place later on the fourth episode at a 142-pound catchweight.
+Valiev won the fight via unanimous decision.

+In the semi-final round, Valiev faced The Ultimate Fighter Season 27 winner Brad Katona, and lost the fight via split decision.

+Absolute Championship Akhmat

+Valiev was scheduled to face fellow UFC vet Raulian Paiva on October 20, 2023 at UAE Warriors 45, however Paiva missed weight and the bout was scrapped.

+On January 8, 2024 it was announced that Valiev has signed a deal with Absolute Championship Akhmat (ACA).

+His ACA debut was at the ACA 172 on March 9, 2024, against Aleksandr Podlesniy, where he lost the fight via unanimous decision.